CoryWBoris/AbletonAutoColor/README.md

-### future updates:
+**Future Updates:**

-I'd like to make a gui for choosing the colors you want automatically applied.
-For now with just a tiny tiny little bit of typing you can add the colors to the dictionary in this script.
+I'd like to make a GUI for choosing the colors you want to apply automatically.
+For now, with just a tiny bit of typing, you can add the colors to the dictionary in this script.

-Donations Welcome!
+**Donations Welcome!**
-Paypal: tromboris@gmail.com
+- Paypal: tromboris@gmail.com
-or
-Ethereum Address: 0x3f6af994201c17eF1E86ff057AB2a2F6CB0D1f6a
+- Ethereum Address: 0x3f6af994201c17eF1E86ff057AB2a2F6CB0D1f6a

-thank you 🔥🥰✌🏻🙏🏻.
+Thank you! 🔥🥰✌🏻🙏🏻

-Happy Music Making
+**Happy Music Making,**
 -C